DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 The basic goal here is to provide them with situations that will need to be dealt with and narrate a their harrowing escape (or blundering attempt at escape from the tunnels).

 After 5 successes or 3 failures, describe how they see a faint light ahead as a wall at the end of the tunnel begins to break apart.
 If they have accumulated 3 failures, give them one last chance to escape via an Acrobatics or Athletics check to get out of the way of the collapsing cave structure at the last minute.
-A failure here ends with an an unconscious player who must be dragged out of the debris and resucitated.
+A failure here ends with an an unconscious player who must be dragged out of the debris and resuscitated.
 If everyone fails, decide how you'd like to deal with that.
 If Liliana is with them, she can succeed and go to get help from Through Hills to dig out the adventurers and heal them.

 If the adventurers chased the wolves to their den earlier, this place should be familiar to them.
 If they didn't chase the wolves earlier, you can have the den be empty, but have the Historian's corpse laying here with his notebook of hints for the tomb and you can decide if he has his trinkets with bonuses to Skills that would have helped the party during their Skill Challenge.
 You could also choose to have him carrying a single magic item that would be useful to someone other than the player who received the weapon from the Tomb.